ReticulatedSpline/aulos/README.md

 # OpenDAP
-A digital audio player designed for local media files.
-OpenDAP is intended for the Raspberry Pi and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
+A digital audio player designed for local media files, intended for the Raspberry Pi, and based on the venerable [VLC media player](https://en.wikipedia.org/wiki/VLC_media_player).
 OpenDAP is not tested on animals.

 ## Roadmap